 Through my research, I found few resources on endurance-specific resistance training—especially for ultra and Ironman distances.
 Furthermore, most were outdated and/or written for the casual athlete.
 Some programs offered little more than physical therapy exercises or bodyweight calisthenics.
 Others offered bootcamp-style circuit classes, which do not offer the sport-specific strength work needed for endurance performance.
 What’s more, other programs consisted of the types of machine-based exercises that you might get for free with a gym membership.
 Some programs did attempt to provide strength standards, however they were entirely inadequate for elite performance.
 None of the programs supported the type of comprehensive training system necessary for serious recreational and competitive endurance athletes.
 Although they may be appropriate for the commercial fitness consumer, the specificity and phased development of each program paled in comparison to one you might see in other sports at the elite or collegiate level.

-Below I have identified five of the most common myths and errors seen when reviewing the strength program of endurance athletes:
+Below I have identified five of the most common myths and errors seen when reviewing the strength training programs of endurance athletes:

 A good rehabilitation program is designed to educate patients about their pain, provide treatments for pain modulation, offer movement strategies that aid in progress towards meaningful activity, and educate about load management and lifestyle strategies that help prevent relapse or re-injury.
 Most rehabilitation interventions, unlike strength training programs, are not designed to increase the capacity of the body to withstand forces that will be encountered during swimming, biking, or running.